adrian154/Siphon/README.md

-# RESTCraft
+# Siphon

-A simple REST API for accessing your Minecraft server
+Siphon makes building integrations for your Minecraft server easy by exposing a simple REST API.

+For more information on how to use Siphon, check out the [API documentation](docs/API.md) or the [configuration guide](docs/CONFIGURING.md).